 Yep, the dog snores.
+Now you’re probably wondering why dogs snore, but that’s a story for another time.
 Some dogs snore gently, while some breeds of dogs such as pugs and Boston terriers are notorious for their loud snoring.
 If you have trouble sleeping or are easily disturbed during the night, you may not want your pup to sleep just inches from you.

 There’s Less Space

 Dogs don’t necessarily abide by the rules of polite society – they’ll hip bump you into cuddling in the middle of the night, sprawl diagonally until you’re squished into one corner of the bed, and insist on sitting just perfectly enough to block your legs from getting comfortable.
 Depending on the size of your dog and your bed, having a dog sleep next to you just may not be an option, even if you’d love to have them nearby.

 If you’d like them nearby but don’t love the idea of less space while you’re trying to get some shut eye, keep their bed near yours.
 You can cuddle before bed, then send them to their own bed before you shut off the lights.

 Dogs aren’t exactly known for their cleanliness, even if you bathe them regularly.
 Humans generally wear shoes.
 Dogs, not so much.
 If you’re not crazy about the idea of a creature spending time in your bed when they don’t shower daily, that’s okay.
 You don’t need to invite them to sleep next to you.

 If you or your partner have mild allergies to dogs, it’s still possible to live easily with a dog.
 Some allergy medication may do the trick for most allergies, but several hours of your dog insisting on sleeping directly near your or your partner’s face may be a bit much.